umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 9 - Review.md

 # Discussion 9: Midterm 2 Review

-Welcome to the tenth discussion!
+Welcome to the ninth discussion!
 This week we'll review for the midterm.

 ## Materials